Lcbx/BytecodeLang/README.md

 * so why bother?

 ### How do you intend to make classes support duck-typing?
 Good question!

-I intend to make objects arrays of values with a header that consists of  a pointer to the class it implement.
-The classes themselves will have dictionaries of internal functions which will "know" at compile time the offsets of a class instance's members, so a class function should be fast when accessing the object's members.
+I intend to make objects arrays of values that begin with a pointer to the class it implement.
+The classes themselves will each have a dictionary of functions which will "know" at compile time the offsets of a class instance's members, so a class function should be fast when accessing the object's members.

 Functions with the same signature (name, number of arguments, and also the arguments' types if specified) have the same hash number ; that's the magic that allows duck typing.

 This, however, means there will be a fixed amount of indirection when an outsider function accesses an object's member value since it will not know the correct offset ; the object's members will not be accessible directly (there will be getters and setters functions generated automatically).